-The Biology Department offers the smaller class sizes and individualized advising of a small college, and the diverse programs and research opportunities of a larger university.
-You'll find the best of both worlds at the Biology Department at SUNY Fredonia.
+The Biology Department offers the smaller class sizes and individualized advising of a small college, and the diverse programs, course offerings and research opportunities of a larger university.
+You'll find the best of both worlds in the Biology Department at the State University of New York at Fredonia.

 Small class sizes

 All Biology Department students are advised by Biology faculty.
-You will have regular meetings with your advisor during which you will receive individualized advisement about your program, career possibilities and course scheduling.
+Our students meet with their advisors regularly to receive individualized guidance about their programs, career options and course scheduling.